Automatic number-plate recognition in the United Kingdom

-Automatic number plate recognition (ANPR) is a technology for automatically reading vehicle number plates.
+Automatic number-plate recognition (ANPR) is a technology for automatically reading vehicle number plates.
 The Home Office states ANPR is used by law enforcement agencies in the United Kingdom to help detect, deter and disrupt criminality including tackling organised crime groups and terrorists.

-Vehicle movements on UK roads are recorded by a network of 11,000 cameras that submit around 60 million ANPR "read" records to national ANPR systems daily.
-ANPR data from each police force is stored together with similar data from other forces for a period of one year, at the National ANPR Data Centre (NADC), which can be accessed, analysed and used as evidence as part of investigations by UK law enforcement agencies.
+Vehicle movements on UK roads are recorded by a network of 11,000 cameras that read around 50 million number plates daily.
+ANPR data is collated from all police forces into a central database and retained for a period of one year, at the National ANPR Data Centre (NADC), which can be accessed, analysed and used as evidence as part of investigations by UK law enforcement agencies.

 The Conservative – Liberal Democrat Coalition government placed ANPR under statutory regulation through the Protection of Freedoms Act 2012.
 This established a right in law to collect the data, and placed controls on its use, storage and access by third parties.

 The ANPR CCTV network

-In 2005, the Independent reported that by the following year, most motorways, main roads, town centres, London's congestion charge zone, ports and petrol station forecourts have been covered by CCTV camera networks using automatic number plate recognition.
-Their report said existing traffic cameras in towns and cities are being converted to read number plates automatically as part of the new national surveillance network.
+In 2005, the Independent reported that by the following year, the majority of roads, urban cetres, London's congestion charge zone, ports and petrol station forecourts will have been covered by CCTV camera networks using automatic number plate recognition.
+Their report said already in use cameras in some areas were being updated to feed data to a new centralised network, as part of a national surveillance strategy.